Skip to main content

 • is per-project (target/smt-cache/);

-• survives solver upgrades if the obligation's SMT-LIB is identical;
+• survives backend upgrades if the obligation's SMT-LIB is identical;

-• is invalidated when solver versions change in ways that could alter semantics (patched theories, new decision procedures).
+• is invalidated when backend versions change in ways that could alter semantics (patched theories, new decision procedures).

 Inspect: